 5. Conclusion

-Basically, this whole post was initiated because of the alleged involvement of Frisians and John Fries with the famous tax revolts in the United States.
+Basically, this whole blog post was initiated because of the alleged involvement of Frisians and John Fries with the famous tax revolts in the United States.
 Examining all the available facts to us, we might just as well not have written this article at all, and certainly not have posted it on our blog.
 As far as we are concerned, John Fries is a distant offspring of a Swiss migrant worker who irrigated the wet fields in Germany in the second half of the seventeenth century.
 Who knows, his family made a stop-over in Wales before finally ending up in Pennsylvania in the eighteenth century.

 Suggested music